Pickage06/network_inventory/README.md

 Guillaume DUALE

 ## LICENCE
-This project is available under GNU General Public License v3.0 - see the file [LICENSE.md](LICENSE.md) for more informations.
+This project is available under GNU General Public License v3.0 - see the file [LICENSE](LICENSE) for more informations.